geotools/geotools/docs/user/tutorial/quickstart/index.rst

         }
       }

-  Or you can run your applications with the following VM parameter `-Dswing.defaultlaf=javax.swing.plaf.metal.MetalLookAndFeel`
+  or run your applications with the following VM argument `-Dswing.defaultlaf=javax.swing.plaf.metal.MetalLookAndFeel`

 * At the time of writing the CRSLab application may fail if you try to change the projection a second time.
 There is no workaround or fix for this at the time.